 Suppose that the first 5 words you have to memorize are unicorn, accountant, error, novel and grammar.
 In your room, one could first imagine that a unicorn is asleep in your bed.
 A stereotypical accountant arrives and proclaims to the unicorn that she made a mistake, it’s not her bed and unicorns aren’t even real!
 Next on the dresser, someone you know is reading a novel while paying particular attention to the grammar of each sentence.
 You could even imagine that the person reading the novel is your grandmother (“grandma”… grammar… get it?).

 Okay, you understand how that works?
 Let yourself be inspired and use the first idea that comes to mind, even when it is a bad idea.
 If a word seems difficult to you, simplify it.
 A word like “hypothalamus” (for now you won’t have to memorize such a difficult work, this is just an example) can possibly be remembered using just a fuzzy image loosely related to the concept like “a brain” or “a scientist”.
 You can also use a word or two words that rhyme like a “hip” (meaning cool) type of “humus”, a “hippopotamus” or a “hippocampus” (a sea horse).
 It’s even possible to use a trick that represents solely the very first letter of what you want to remember.
 Using just “ok” to represent a word like “obstreperous” is far from ideal, but it can still help.
-A bad memory trick is better than no trick at all.
+As I’ve said before, a bad memory trick is better than no trick at all.
 Perfection is the enemy of good.
 If you really don’t have an idea for a word, move on to the next words instead of getting stuck.

 You will now have to memorize 20 random words.
 5 words per room or zones, so you will need the first 4 rooms or zones of the memory palace you built yesterday.
 First you will improvise all your images and stories and then review everything once.
 You can then check how many words you can remember either by writing them down on a sheet of paper, on a word document, in your head or out loud.
 If you do not fall into the trap of perfectionism, I expect that the memorization process will take about 4 or 5 minutes and that you will be able to correctly remember between 15 and 20 words out of 20.
 Twenty words in 4 or 5 minutes may not seem very impressive to you, but remember that this is only your first attempt.
 You should also know that achieving the same result without a memorization technique would be far from easy.
 I myself tried it not that long ago (I can choose consciously avoid using any memory trick and only repeat the words in my head) and I was really surprised by the difficulty of the exercise as well as by my poor result.